plone/volto/docs/source/upgrade-guide/index.md

 It's been a while since we were experiencing undesired side effects from "circular import dependency" problems in Volto, due to the very nature of the solution (importing the `~/config`).
 Although they aren't very noticeable, they are there, waiting to bite us.
-In fact, circular dependencies are common in NodeJS world, and the very nature of how it works make them "workable" thanks to the NodeJS own import resolution algorithm.
+In fact, circular dependencies are common in Node.js world, and the very nature of how it works make them "workable" thanks to the Node.js own import resolution algorithm.
 So the "build" always works, although we have the circular dependencies, but that leads to weird problems like (just to mention one of them) the {term}`hot module replacement` (HMR) not working properly.